Live and Let Die (film): Retrospective reviews

-Chris Nashawaty, reviewing for BBC, argues that Dr. Kananga/Mr. Big is the worst villain of the Roger Moore James Bond films.
-Also from BBC, William Mager praised the use of locations, but said that the plot was "convoluted".
+Chris Nashawaty, reviewing for the BBC, argues that Dr. Kananga/Mr. Big is the worst villain of the Moore Bond films.
+Also from the BBC, William Mager praised the use of locations, but said that the plot was "convoluted".
 He stated that "Connery and Lazenby had an air of concealed thuggishness, clenched fists at the ready, but in Moore's case a sardonic quip and a raised eyebrow are his deadliest weapons".

-Danny Peary, in his book Guide for the Film Fanatic, noted that Jane Seymour portrays "one of the Bond series' most beautiful heroines", but had little praise for Moore, whom he described as making "an unimpressive debut as James Bond in Tom Mankiewicz's unimaginative adaptation of Ian Fleming's second novel ...
+Danny Peary, in his book Guide for the Film Fanatic, noted that Seymour portrays "one of the Bond series' most beautiful heroines", but had little praise for Moore, whom he described as making "an unimpressive debut as James Bond in Tom Mankiewicz's unimaginative adaptation of Ian Fleming's second novel ...
 The movie stumbles along most of the way.
 It's hard to remember Moore is playing Bond at times — in fact, if he and Seymour were black, the picture could pass as one of the black exploitation films of the day.
 There are few interesting action sequences — a motorboat chase is trite enough to begin with, but the filmmakers make it worse by throwing in some stupid Louisiana cops, including pot-bellied Sheriff Pepper."

 Ian Nathan of Empire wrote "This is good quality Bond, managing to reinterpret the classic moves — action, deduction, seduction — for a more modern idiom without breaking the mould.
 On one side we get the use of alligators as stepping stones and the pompous pitbull of rootin' tootin' Sheriff Pepper caught up in the thrilling boat chase.
 On the other, the genuine aura of threat through weird voodoo henchman Tee Hee and the leaning toward — what's this? — realism in Mr Big's plot to take over the drug trade from the Mafia."
 He concluded that "Moore had got his feet under the table."

+In November 2006 Entertainment Weekly listed Live and Let Die as the third-best Bond film.
+MSN chose it as the thirteenth-best Bond film and IGN listed it as twelfth-best.
 IGN ranked Solitaire as 10th in a Top 10 Bond Babes list.
-In November 2006, Entertainment Weekly listed Live and Let Die as the third-best Bond film.
-MSN chose it as the thirteenth best Bond film and IGN listed it as twelfth-best.

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 65% from 51 reviews, with an average rating of 5.7/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 67% from 54 reviews, with an average rating of 5.7/10.
 The website's critical consensus reads: "While not one of the highest-rated Bond films, Live and Let Die finds Roger Moore adding his stamp to the series with flashes of style and an improved sense of humor."
 On Metacritic, the film has a score of 55 based on 9 reviews, indicating "mixed or average reviews".

 Accolades

-In 2004, the American Film Institute nominated the title song for AFI's 100 Years...100 Songs.
+In 2004 the American Film Institute nominated the title song for AFI's 100 Years...100 Songs.